 Tip: Even if you and your new spouse have been dating and/or living together for some time, marriage represents a big milestone for everyone.
 Give your child space and time to adjust.
 For many families, individual or group therapy is beneficial for making this transition a healthy and happy one.

 Ready to learn more about how to legally prepare for a successful second marriage?
-For answers to your questions about prenuptial agreements, alimony, child custody, child support and more, please contact us to schedule your free consultation with one of our skilled family lawyers.
+For answers to your questions about prenuptial agreements, alimony, child custody, child support and more, please contact us to schedule your initial consultation with one of our skilled family lawyers.